Welcome to Year 6

-Our topic this term is Britain at War.
-This topic teaches children about the causes, events and consequences of the First and Second World Wars; the influence of new inventions on warfare; how life in Great Britain was affected and the legacy of the wars in the post-war period.
+Our Britain at War project teaches children about the causes, events and consequences of the First and Second World Wars, the influence of new inventions on warfare, how life in Great Britain was affected and the legacy of the wars in the post-war period.

-This term we will be exploring the blogging, online safety and networks using the Purple Mash scheme of learning for Year 6.
+This term we will be learning about blogging, online safety and networks.
+We will continue to use the Purple Mash scheme of learning for year 6 for these lessons.

 This year we will be using the award-winning Music learning scheme, Charanga.
-Learning this term will be focussed on two songs: A New Year Carol and You've Got a Friend.
-Children will have many opportunities to listen to and apprise music as well as study the lyrics and rhythm of each piece.
+Children’s learning will be centred around two units: A New Year Carol and You've Got a Friend.
+Within these units of lessons, children will have many opportunities to listen to and apprise music as well as study lyrics and rhythm.

-The children this term will focus on the topics 'Belonging to a Community', 'Media Literacy and Digital Resilience' and 'Money and Work'.
+The children will focus on specific topics including belonging to a community, money and work and media literacy and digital resilience.

 Britain at War Home Learning Tasks